 6.2.
 Term of Office

-The term of office shall be from the July calendar meeting to the subsequent July calendar meeting.
+The Vice-Chairperson’s term of office shall be from the July calendar meeting to the subsequent July calendar meeting.

 6.3.
 Failure to Attend Meetings

-In the event that a Chairperson or Vice-Chairperson misses three consecutive monthly calendar meetings, the Secretary will notify such officer and the PEP in writing that the officer’s position is considered vacated, and a new election will take place to fill the position.
-If a Chairperson fails to attend or vacates the Chairperson position, the Vice-Chairperson will assume the Chairperson role through succession and serve out the term.
-The Vice-Chairperson would then be able to reapply for consideration for additional terms, with no more than two additional consecutive terms.
+In the event that the Vice-Chairperson misses three consecutive monthly calendar meetings, the Secretary will notify the Vice-Chairperson and the PEP in writing that the Vice-Chairperson’s position is considered vacated, and a new election will take place to fill the position.
+If the Chairperson vacates the Chairperson position, the Vice-Chairperson will assume the roles and responsibilities of the Chairpersonuntil a new Chairperson is selected through the process established in Education Law 2590-b(1)(a)(3).
+The Vice-Chairperson may reapply for consideration for additional terms,up to two additional consecutive terms.

 In the event that a PEP voting member fails to attend three consecutive regular PEP meetings, unless the absence is for good cause and excused by the Chairperson, the PEP member may be deemed to have vacated their position.